alolalo/alo-repo-mono--zero/README.md

 # alo-repo-mono--zero
- ALO zero libraries
+ ALO style-guide libraries

- This is the repository for all the zero-class libraries, style-guide libraries, of the Atom Library Origin containing blue-prints for the following;
+ This is the repository for all the zero-class libraries (style-guide libraries) of the Atom Library Origin containing blue-prints for the following;

 <ul>
+<li> Styling & System utilities
-<li> Colours
+<li> Brand Colours
-<li> Typography
+<li> Brand Typography
+<li> Brand Iconography
-<li> Iconography & Logo
+<li> Brand Logo
-<li> Spacings & scales
+<li> Brand Themes
 </ul>